Team and Partners

 Principal, Cultivating Healthy Places

 The American Planning Association‘s Planning and Community Health Research Center (PCH) has undertaken significant work in the area of food systems planning.
-PCH continues to build upon this work by supporting the research, policy & practice, and education activities of Growing Food Connections, to strengthen local and regional food systems planning in the United States.
+PCH supported the research, policy & practice, and education activities of Growing Food Connections, to strengthen local and regional food systems planning in the United States.

-National Advisory Committee3 National Advisory Committee (NAC) Members
+National Advisory Committee3 Founding National Advisory Committee (NAC) Members and community partners

-A diverse team of advisors from across the United States offer guidance on the overall direction of the project.
-National Advisory Committee members include Will Allen, Timothy Griffin, Mary Hendrickson, Fred Kirschenmann, Young Kim, Kameshwari (Kami) Pothukuchi, Louie Rivers, Jr. and Eduardo Sanchez.
+A diverse team of advisors from across the United States guided the project at its inception.
+Inaugural National Advisory Committee members include Will Allen, Timothy Griffin, Mary Hendrickson, Fred Kirschenmann, Young Kim, Kameshwari (Kami) Pothukuchi, Louie Rivers, Jr. and Eduardo Sanchez.
+The work of Growing Food Connections continues to be guided by community partners working with the UB Food Lab, including by CARE (Community Advisors for Research that is Equitable) fellows.

-Representatives from Communities of Opportunity help us understand the policy barriers in their communities, and work with Growing Food Connections to facilitate the deployment of policy tools to strengthen food systems.
+Representatives from Communities of Opportunity help advance an understanding of the policy barriers in their communities, and work with Growing Food Connections to facilitate the deployment of policy tools to strengthen food systems.

 Representatives from Communities of Innovation help Growing Food Connections understand the innovative policies, programs and public investments that work to reconnect farmers to food insecure populations in their communities.